-Unlike with espresso preparation which requires specifically dedicated espresso machines, a Cold Brew does not require any barista expertise.
+Unlike other coffee brews, a Cold Brew does not require any barista expertise.

 Once you have the coarsely-ground coffee beans and filtered water, you just need to fully soak the coffee beans into the water, and let it steep for about 12 hours in a refrigerator or chiller.

 Again, you can use a Cold Brew Iced Coffee Maker, a French Press, or a mason jar and nylon stocking to make your cold brew at home.